-1. The number of dwelling units permitted shall generally not exceed that which would be permitted under a conventional ("grid") subdivision that complies with the Town Zoning Bylaw and the Subdivision Rules and Regulations of the g.
-Review and Decision

-Planning Board and any other applicable laws and regulations of the Town or the state.

-2. The Planning Board may require that a preliminary subdivision plan be submitted to assist in demonstrating the allowable number of units.
+- 1. The number of dwelling units permitted shall generally not exceed that which would be permitted under a conventional ("grid") subdivision that complies with the Town Zoning Bylaw and the Subdivision Rules and Regulations of the Planning Board and any other applicable laws and regulations of the Town or the state. - 2.
+The Planning Board may require that a preliminary subdivision plan be submitted to assist in demonstrating the allowable number of units.